prdproduct-management

 2. Problem

-Lead with customer evidence.
+Lead with customer signal.
 Not "users struggle with X" — actual quotes, actual data.
 "3 of 5 interviewees described copy-pasting data between tools as their biggest daily frustration."

 The problem section is where most PRDs fail.
-If you can't point to specific customer evidence, you're guessing.
+If you can't point to specific customer data, you're guessing.

 3. Goals

 Two to four outcomes — not outputs.
-Each with a success metric grounded in evidence and a counter-metric to prevent gaming.
+Each with a success metric grounded in signal and a counter-metric to prevent gaming.

 • Bad: "Increase adoption by 20%" (invented number)